 These resolutions for parents require dedication and commitment, far beyond January and, as with any New Year’s resolution, know that it’s OK to screw up and make mistakes along the way.

 Treat each new day as a fresh start, and try again.
-Also, encourage your kids to set their own New Year’s resolutions.
+Also, encourage your kids to set their own New Year’s resolutions or make a dream board.
 It’s OK to think outside the box and get creative here.
 You can help them to break bigger resolutions down into smaller, more manageable goals, so that you may LEARN together.

 Good luck with your resolutions for parents and Happy New Year!
 What are your New Year’s resolutions?

 Rob Youngblood is a Single Dad, Keynote Speaker, Life and Communication Coach, Emmy Award Winning TV Host, Writer, and Storyteller.
-Learn more about him at youngbloodlifeandstyle.com.
+Learn more about him at youngbloodonthecoast.com.
 You can also follow him on Twitter.